mattporritt/moodle-search_elastic/README.md

 8. To create the index and populate Elasticsearch with your site's data, run this CLI script. `sudo -u www-data php search/cli/indexer.php --force`
 9. Enable Global search in *Site administration > Advanced features*

-## Elasticsearch Version Support
-Currently this plugin is tested to work against the following versions of Elasticsearch:

-* 2.3.4
-* 2.4.4
-* 5.1.2
-* 5.5.0

 ## Elasticsearch Setup
 The following is the bare minimum to get Elasticsearch working in a Debian/Ubuntu Operating System environment.
 Consult the [Elasticsearch Documention](https://www.elastic.co/downloads/elasticsearch) for in depth instructions, or for details on how to install on other operating systems.

 NOTE: The instructions below should only be used for test and dev purposes.
 Don't do this in production.
+For a production setup we recommend Elasticsearch running as a cluster, getting started documentation can be found here: https://www.elastic.co/guide/en/elasticsearch/reference/current/setup.html

 Elasticsearch requires Java as a prerequisite, to install Java:
 <pre><code>